jonathanrbarney/arizona-state-law/constitution/article_7.md

 be considered to have served a term in that office for purposes of this section.
 For purposes of this section, terms beginning before January 1, 1993 shall not be considered.

+19. Right to acessible elections

+Section 19.
+In all elections held by the people in this state, electors shall have the right to vote in a manner convenient and acessible to them, such that the difficulty of the manner of casting a vote does not prohibit any elector from the casting of their vote.